lovexyn0827/MessMod/README.md

 ##### `projectileChunkLoading`

 Allow projectiles to load chunks for themselves in their calculations, which may be helpful in testing pearl canons.
-Note that if a projectile flies at an extremely high speed when the option is set to true, the server may be lagged greatly.
+Note that if a projectile flies at a extremely high speed when the option is set to true, the server may be lagged greatly.

 Available values: `true` / `false`